 By Adam Jusko, ProudMoney.com, email@example.com

 American Express has offered you the possibility of getting instantly approved for their consumer credit cards and charge cards for quite some time.
-More recently, however, Amex has begun allowing new cardholders to use the card instantly as well, meaning you can potentially make purchases today, even before you have the physical card in your hand.
+In addition, Amex has begun allowing new cardholders to use the card instantly as well, meaning you can potentially make purchases today, even before you have the physical card in your hand.

 They call it “Instant Card Number”